Codecademy/docs/content/ai/concepts/search-algorithms/terms/depth-first-search/depth-first-search.md

 The example below walks through a basic implementation of DFS that will take a starting node, an end node, and a graph as arguments.
 The algorithm will return the path it navigated between starting and end node provided.

 The depth-first search (DFS) algorithm starts with the initial node of graph G and goes deeper until we find the goal node or the node with no children.
-Because of the recursive nature of the traversal process, stack data structure can be used to implement the DFS algorithm.
+Because of the recursive nature of the traversal process, a stack data structure can be used to implement the DFS algorithm.

 The implementation below can be broken down into the following steps: